This page explains what a detailed route is, how a company notifies landowners and the public, and information on detailed route hearings.

 If a company has submitted its plan, profile, and book of reference, or PPBoR, to the CER, it must serve a notice on all owners of lands proposed to be acquired, leased, taken or used, insofar as they can be determined.
-The company must also publish a notice in a local newspaper or publication and give written notice to all owners of the lands along the proposed pipeline route.
+The company must also publish a notice in a local newspaper or publication.
 The notice will include details about the proposed route, such as maps, property sketches, and detailed measurements of the right-of-way.
 It will also explain how to file an opposition to the detailed route with the CER.

 A company cannot begin construction of a pipeline on lands until the PPBoR for those lands has been approved.

 What happens after a company files its plan, profile, and book of reference with the CER?

 When a company files its plan, profile, and book of reference with the CER, it does not automatically trigger a hearing.
 The opportunity to have a hearing is triggered only if a statement of opposition to the detailed route has been filed with the CER within 30 days.
 Segments of a detailed route may be approved by the Commission if there are no statements of opposition for those segments.

 If you are an owner of lands who has been served with a notice about a proposed detailed route or you anticipate that your lands may be adversely affected by it, you can oppose the proposed detailed route.